9hnd5/nestjs-mediator/README.md

 ## Motivation
-[Nest](https://github.com/nestjs/nest) has a lightweight CQRS module that works very well but the problem is we can not inject the other provider with **scope-request** and that is the reason why this library has existed
+[NestJS](https://github.com/nestjs/nest) has a lightweight **CQRS** module that works very well but the problem is we can not inject the other provider with **scope-request** and that is the reason why this package has existed
 ## Description

-The nestjs-mediator supports request/response, command, query, and notification with exposing the ability to inject any **scope-request** provider
+The **nestjs-mediator **supports request/response, command, query, and notification with exposing the ability to inject any **scope-request** provider

 ## Installation